Mirsmog/mirsmog/README.md

 #### <div align="">Just enjoy coding.
-My main focuses are frontend and backend development, and I have an interest in computer science.
-I love the process and welcome new challenges. <br/><br/>Let’s create something cool together! 🚀</div>
+My main focuses are frontend and backend development, with a keen interest in computer science.
+I love the process and welcome new challenges. <br/><br/>If you have an interesting project or idea, feel free to reach out—let’s create something cool together! 🚀</div>

 <br/>